This post may contain affiliate links. Please read our disclosure policy.

 Servings: 1 serving

-Cook up a delicious and creamy single serve risotto in just 30 minutes!
-This easy recipe is perfect for a quick and easy weeknight meal.
+Make a creamy, flavorful single-serving risotto in just 30 minutes!
+This easy recipe is perfect for a quick weeknight dinner.

 Ingredients